FredKSchott/snowpack/docs/01-introduction.md

 ## Introduction

-Web development is built on an outdated assumption: that you can't build a website without a bundler.
+Web developers are working on an outdated assumption: you can't build a website without a bundler.

-The concept of bundling and combining files together for production has been around for ages.
-However, at some point in the last decade bundling shifted from a production nice-to-have to a full-on dev requirement.
-Bundler configuration files, plugins, dependencies, tooling complexity, code-splitting, longer build times... none of this should be required by default.
+At some point in the last decade, bundling shifted from a production nice-to-have optimization to a full-on dev requirement.
+Configuration files, plugins, extra dependencies, tooling complexity, code-splitting, waiting around on every save... all of this suddenly became a requirement to build anything on the web.

-**Snowpack marks the start of an new generation of tooling that is fast, simple and bundle-free during development.**
+**Snowpack marks the start of an new generation of build tool that removes the bundler to create a dev environment that is faster, simpler and more powerful than anything else that exists today.**

 ### What is Snowpack?

 - <strong>Snowpack is the fastest way to build & develop web applications.</strong>
-- Snowpack installs npm dependencies that run in the browser without a bundler.
-- React, Vue, Svelte, Babel, TypeScript, PostCSS and all of your favorite tools & frameworks are supported with simple 1-line build integrations.
+- React, Vue, Svelte, Babel, TypeScript, PostCSS and all of your favorite tools & frameworks are supported with [simple 1-line build integrations.](#build-scripts)
-- Snowpack's dev server starts up in &lt;20ms and reacts instantly to changes thanks to single-file rebuilding.
+- Snowpack's [dev server](#snowpack-dev) starts up in &lt;20ms and reacts instantly to changes thanks to single-file rebuilding.
-- Continue to optimize your site for production with Snowpack's built-in [Parcel](https://parceljs.org/) integration.
+- Snowpack's built-in [Parcel](#snowpack-build---bundle) integration bundles your site for production.

 ### Who's Using Snowpack?